It’s looking like one of my biggest pet peeves with the GNOME Shell could soon be solved!

 The dotty label situation is more pronounced on displays with lower-width resolutions, like the 1366×768 resolution on my (admittedly ancient) Acer Chromebook R11:

 And for the absolute worse experience?
 Install Ubuntu in a virtual machine.
-The initial 800×900 resolution truncates almost every single app title (not that people stick at this res).
+The initial 800×900 resolution truncates almost every single app title.
+Upside?
+Most people don’t stick at this res.

 Thankfully the terse termination of app titles might be over.